xpack/web-jekyll/pages/intro.md

 types of xPacks: **source** and **binary**:

-- **source xPacks** are packages that install source files, generally libraries used by the project.
+- **source xPacks** are packages that install source files, generally libraries used by the project
-- **binary xPacks** are packages that install standalone executables/binary files, generally tools used during the build process, like toolchains, builders, etc; standalone means they are self-contained and do not depend on other shared libraries or tools.
+- **binary xPacks** are packages that install standalone relocatable executables/binary files, generally tools used during the build process, like toolchains, builders, etc; standalone means they are self-contained and do not depend on other shared libraries or tools; relocatable means they can be installed in any location.

 ## Where does the name come from?